 Title: BranchesREST

-Description: REST exposure for the back end SOAP service
+Description: REST exposure for the back-end SOAP service

 At the end click on the Edit API button.

-Let's see two seconds the definition, unlike the previous step, the consume and produce contet-types are now application/json.
+Let's see two seconds the definition, unlike the previous step, the consume and produce content-types are now application/json.
 The definitions have been auto generated.
 And we can see for the XSD elements corresponding JSON elements.
 This is a great feature and nice enhancement from the V5 version.